Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron and nuclear matter at

 Figure~\ref{fig:iufsu eos} shows the RMFT EOS for charge neutral, $\beta$-equilibrated matter for several choices of $\varepsilon$ in the three scenarios discussed.
 We focus on the crust and outer regions of the core as those are the densities at which the effects of axion condensation are well understood.
 The solid red curve corresponds to the normal EOS without axions.
 For comparison, the black dotted curve shows the BPS+NV crust EOS \cite{BPS1971, NegeleVautherin1973}.

 We first focus on the left panel of Fig.~\ref{fig:iufsu eos}.
-For $\varepsilon = 10^{-6}$, the axion field itself contributes very little to the energy density and pressure at the densities pictured and Scenario A looks very similar to the case with no axions.
-At pressures of order $\varepsilon m_\pi^2 f_\pi^2 \simeq 10 \times \varepsilon \, {\rm MeV/fm}^3$ the curve for Scenario A will diverge from the EOS without axions and go off the bottom of the plot as in the center panel.
+For $\varepsilon = 10^{-6}$, the axion field itself contributes very little to the energy density and pressure at the densities pictured, and Scenario A looks very similar to the case with no axions.
+At pressures of order $\varepsilon m_\pi^2 f_\pi^2 \simeq 10 \times \varepsilon \, {\rm MeV/fm}^3$ the curve for Scenario A will diverge from the EOS without axions and go to zero pressure at finite energy density.
+For $\varepsilon = 10^{-6}$ this corresponds to $p \simeq 10^{-5} \rm{MeV/fm}^3$, outside the plot range shown.
 This occurs because zero pressure in the axion condensed phase occurs when the pressure of nuclear matter exactly cancels the negative axion pressure, corresponding to a much larger baryon density than normally found in nuclear matter at zero pressure.
 The point where the curves for Scenario B and C in the left panel diverge from Scenario A and the EOS without axions corresponds to the neutron drip phase transition for Scenario A and the EOS without axions.
 When $K_\sigma$ is large enough that the inner crust is absent, the pressure is larger (the EOS is ``stiffer") at energy densities where ordinarily dripped neutrons would be present because there are fewer degrees of freedom in the system, resulting in the lepton density being larger.
 At the crust-core transition, however, there is a large jump in energy density from the mixed phase to bulk nuclear matter, resulting in a lower pressure (the EOS is ``softer") in the outermost part of the core.